 Wouldn’t it be better if you knew what your buyer wanted even before they did?

-To be successful with inbound or content marketing, your brand – whether it is the sales team, marketing team, or social media team – your brand needs to deliver the right information to the right people at the right time.
+To be successful with inbound or content marketing, your brand – whether it is the sales team, marketing team, social media team, or coaching staff – your brand needs to deliver the right information to the right people at the right time.

 This requires an understanding of the specific process they will go through to make a purchasing decision.

-Such understanding will help you attract leads that are already in a purchasing process, increasing the number of leads that convert to paying customers.
+Such understanding will help you attract leads that are already in a purchasing process, increasing the number of leads that convert to paying clients.